mend/renovate-ce-ee/README.md

 ## License

-WhiteSource Renovate On-Premises is commercial software, and bound by WhiteSource's Terms and Conditions.
+WhiteSource Renovate On-Premises is commercial software, and bound by [WhiteSource's Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).

 The documentation and examples in this repository are MIT-licensed.